w3c/IntersectionObserver/polyfill/README.md

 1. The host and iframe will establish a messaging channel.
-2. The host will setup its own IntersectionObserver instance for the cross-orgin iframe element.
+2. The host will setup its own IntersectionObserver instance for the cross-origin iframe element.
 It can either use the this polyfill or any other approach.
 For each IntersectionObserverEntry for the iframe it will forward intersection data to the iframe via messaging.
 3. The iframe will load the polyfill and configure it by calling the `polyfillSetupCrossOriginUpdater()` method.
-It will call the provided callback whenever it receives the intersection data from the the parent via messsaging.
+It will call the provided callback whenever it receives the intersection data from the the parent via messaging.

 A hypothetical host code: